 - Cut out a large number of SHAMROCKS; write a different instruction on each one for a relay race —

-Such as: skip, crawl, crab walk, hop, walk backwards, etc.
+- Such as: skip, crawl, crab walk, hop, walk backward, etc.

-- Duplicate the words for the number of Teams you will have playing.
+- Duplicate the words for the number of Teams you will have to play.
 (Example: Three teams equal three sets of instruction words.

 - Divide the children into groups (if not even, have one child go twice)